Song of Songs 1 :3-4

 “No, no. You may only call me Mrs Darcy when you are completely, perfectly and incandescently happy.”

 What an intimate thing.
-Our name, given to us at childbirth, spoken by the one who knows us most, with the affection and familiarity of a treasured blanket.
+Our name, given to us, spoken by the one who knows us most, with the affection and familiarity of a treasured blanket.
 What a powerful thing.

 1. Listen to yourself speak to your spouse and check your tone.